 We wish to involve families throughout our investigations by using an effective family engagement service.
 To make sure this works well, we would appreciate hearing about how the investigation process was for you.
 We will use this feedback to improve the process for families in the future.

-All family members are welcome to give feedback, completing more than one survey if needed.
+All family members are welcome to give feedback, completing more than one questionnaire if needed.
+Your investigator will give you a paper copy of the questionnaire, or you can complete our online family feedback questionnaire.

 Your investigator will invite you to share your feedback when the investigation is complete.